roq-trading/roq-test/README.md

 * Order status is complete (filled)
 * Order status is cancelled (perhaps from a user interface)

-Typical output would look like this
+Typical output would look something like this

 ```text
 I0723 20:39:43.809311 17135 application.cpp:42] ===== START =====